Shin Yu-bin: 2024

+On July 2, 2024, Shin Yubin entered the world top 10 for the first time, reaching No. 9.
 Shin Yu-bin competed in the Paris Olympics, reaching the bronze medal match in all three events she participated in.
 Shin first won a bronze medal in the mixed doubles event with Lim Jong-hoon, then lost to Hina Hayata in the women's singles.
 Finally, in the women's team event, she teamed up with Jeon Ji-hee and Lee Eun-hye to defeat the German team and secure her second bronze medal.